-There has been an increase in the number of cases, in our law firm’s experience, of people who have suffered trauma which has then led to not only chronic pain (which is a separate topic), but chronic fatigue.
+There has been an increase in the number of cases, in our law firm’s experience, of people who have suffered trauma which has then led to not only chronic pain (which is a separate topic), but ME/CFS.

-Dealing with chronic fatigue presents its own unique problems.
+Dealing with ME/CFS presents its own unique problems.
 The first problem is that fatigue is considered the poor cousin of chronic pain by the medical establishment.
-In other words, people with chronic fatigue don’t receive the medical support that their chronic illness deserves.
-This blog post offers some tips to those suffering from chronic fatigue.
+In other words, people with chronic fatigue don’t receive the medical support their chronic illness deserves.
+This blog post offers some tips to those suffering from ME/CFS.

-In dealing with chronic fatigue you have limited energy and you must apportion your energy accordingly.
+In dealing with ME/CFS you have limited energy and you must apportion your energy accordingly.
 There is often a great temptation to exceed your “energy envelop” today at something enjoyable, or out of necessity, but you will then suffer the consequences tomorrow and the next day.
-This can lead to the well -intended instruction to constantly set aside enjoyable activities you would like to do today so that you don’t have fatigue tomorrow.
-However, you must allow some time for enjoyment today and engaging in an activity that will make you happy today regardless of your chronic fatigue.
+This can lead to the well-intended instruction to constantly set aside activities you would like to do today so that you don’t have fatigue tomorrow.

 What does it mean to live fully in the present moment?
 It means that your awareness is completely centered on the here and now.
 You are not worrying about the future or thinking about the past.
 When you live in the present, you are living where life is happening.
-The past and future are illusions, they don’t exist
+The past and future are illusions, they don’t exist.
+Living in the moment is not easy, but it is something you should be aware of so that you can continually, gently, pull yourself back into the present moment.

 But the foregoing does not mean you don’t plan for the future.
 It is important for you to find new, lower energy ways of working (if you are still able to work), lower energy ways of having a fulfilling social life, and lower energy ways of having fun and finding laughter.